ablohme86/WinBridge/README.md

 WinBridge uses [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) to run Proton with its matching Steam Linux Runtime.
 Install UMU, then download Proton from Settings or select an existing build.
 The Steam client is not required.
 Existing Steam runtime installations remain usable when UMU is unavailable.
 Compatibility varies between Windows programs.

 Both installers and portable applications are supported.
 Automatic shortcut import depends on the installer exporting supported shortcuts through Proton.
 Desktop icons also depend on your desktop environment's support; imported application menu entries remain available.

-Opening **WinBridge** from the application menu shows the app launcher.
-Select a recent app or enter an `.exe`/`.lnk` path, then choose **Open**.
-The **Make Shortcut** menu can add the selected app directly to the Desktop or Start Menu, including portable apps that do not export a shortcut themselves.
-The launcher follows the light or dark theme selected in WinBridge Manager.